 How is lumbar spinal stenosis treated?

-Nonsurgical treatments for spinal stenosis include:
+Treatments for lumbar spinal stenosis include:

-- Medicines to manage pain.
+- Medicines to help manage pain.

 - Medicines include NSAIDs and acetaminophen.